tuneman7/feed_dashboard/feed_management_system/README.md

-# Feed Management System
+# Pipeline Management System

-A Python-based application for managing data feeds and processing runs.
+A Python-based application for managing data pipelines and processing runs.

 ## Architecture